This post may contain affiliate links, view our disclaimer for details.

 You only need 3 simple ingredients for this homemade strawberry syrup!
 They are:

-• Fresh Strawberries, or frozen
+• Fresh Strawberries, or use frozen berries

 • White Cane Sugar or Brown Sugar